-In paragraph 7.5.1, in accordance with reference number (1), (2), (3), (4) and (5), the significant valuation variables for each of the instruments described above are described.
+In section 7.6, items (1), (2), (3), (4) and (5) refer to the significant valuation variables for each of the instruments described above.

-7.5.1 Description of significant valuation variables
+7.6 Description of the significant inputs for valuation

-The significant variables used in measuring the fair value of financial instruments at 31 December 2021 and 2020 are presented below:
+The significant inputs used in the fair value measurements as of 31 December 2022 are as follows:

-Hierarchy Level Valuation technique Technical description of valuation Significant variables Financial Assets Measured at fair value through OCI Equity investments 1 Market prices (Colombian Stock Market) (1) Share price Derivative financial instruments 2 Fair value (5) Swap: CPI curve and OIS COP curves

-Measured at fair value through profit and loss Equity investments 1 Market prices (1) Trust's Unit Value Measured at amortized cost Trade and other receivables 2 Discounted cash flows (2) and (3) The discount rate used corresponds to the agreed effective rate indexed to the CPI or the Company's average debt rate in the absence of the agreed rate.
-Financial liabilities Measured at fair value through OCI Derivative financial instruments 2 Fair value (5) Swap: CPI curve and OIS COP curves Measured at amortized cost Bonds in circulation 2 Discounted cash flows (2) The discount rate used corresponds to the market rate for loans under similar conditions.
-Preferential shares classified as debt 2 Discounted cash flows (4) Discount rate yielded by the zero-coupon curve.
-Suppliers and payables 2 Discounted cash flows (2) The discount rate used corresponds to the market rate.
-Bonds in circulation 2 Discounted cash flows (3) The discount rate used corresponds to the effective rate agreed and indexed to the CPI.
+Hierarchy Level Valuation technique Technical description of valuation Significant variables Financial Assets Measured at fair value through OCI Equity investments 1 and 2 Market prices (1) Share price and market approach Derivative financial instruments 2 Fair value (5) Swap: projected CPI and OIS COP curves Measured at fair value through profit and loss Other financial assets 1 and 2 Market prices and rates (1) Market value and Unit Value.
+Derivative financial instruments 2 Fair value (5) Swap: Market value Measured at amortized cost Trade and other receivables 2 Discounted cash flows (2) and (3) The discount rate used corresponds to the agreed effective rate indexed to the CPI or the Company's average debt rate in the absence of the agreed rate.
+Financial liabilities Measured at fair value through OCI Derivative financial instruments 2 Fair value (5) CPI curve and OIS COP curves Measured at amortized cost Financial obligations 2 Discounted cash flows (2) The discount rate used corresponds to the market rate for loans under similar conditions.
+Bonds in circulation 2 Discounted cash flows (4) Discount rate yielded by the zero-coupon curve.
+Preferential shares classified as debt 2 Discounted cash flows (2) The discount rate used corresponds to the company's average market rate.
+Suppliers and payables 2 Discounted cash flows (3) The discount rate used corresponds to the effective rate agreed and indexed to the CPI.